art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `title` *string* - Name of this resource
 * `is_boosted` *boolean* - Whether this document should be boosted in search
 * `thumbnail` *array* - Thumbnail for showing this entity in search results.
 Currently, all thumbnails are IIIF images, but this may change in the future, so check `type` before proceeding.
+* `subtype` *string* - Takes one of the following values: classification, material, technique, style, subject, department, theme
 * `parent_id` *string* - Unique identifier of this category's parent
-* `is_in_nav` *boolean* - Whether this category was included in the departmental navigation in the old collections site
-* `description` *string* - Explanation of what this category is
-* `sort` *number* - Number representing this category's sort order
-* `type` *number* - Number representing the type of category.
-1 is departmental, 2 is subject, 3 is theme, 5 is multimedia.
 * `last_updated_source` *string* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
 * `last_updated` *string* - Date and time the resource was updated in the Data Aggregator
 * `last_updated_fedora` *ISO 8601 date and time* - Date and time the resource was updated in LAKE, our digital asset management system